NateChurch/texas_electric_slide/data/20221104/README.md

-This is here for historical purposes.
+This is here for historical purposes from the last evaluation I did.